Common Lawn Problems including weeds, diseases and pests

 Fusarium is one of the most damaging diseases for turf grasses and can be difficult to control.
 The disease is first noticed as small patches of yellowish dying grass that later turn brown, increase in size and often merge together.

 Lichens are neither plant nor fungus but a combination of both.
-They are very unattractive and generally will only live on problem soils where they can out compete the grass quite easily.
+They are very unattractive and generally will only live on patios, driveways, paths, garden furniture and fencing.
+They can be treated with a hard surface cleaning treatment from Joe’s.